MyPiece

 What is the Scorpio and Sagittarius birthstone?▾

-November runs from Scorpio into Sagittarius, and citrine & topaz serve both — though sign-based tables can differ from the calendar-month lists.
+November runs from Scorpio into Sagittarius, and citrine & topaz serve both in the calendar-month list.
+Sign-based tables can use different traditions.

 Can you wear November's birthstones every day?▾